-If the Chairperson of the Committee is unable to preside at a meeting of the Committee, the other Councillor representative will preside at the meeting as an Acting Chairperson.
+If the Chairperson of the Committee is unable to preside at a meeting of the Committee, the other Councillor representative shall become the Acting Chairperson for that meeting.

-There are no office bearers on the Committee
+There are no other office begrers on the Committee.

 Community representatives continue on the Committee on an ongoing basis.